Discovering Hidden Artisans in Italian Leather

 – Stretch leather designs – Great for a tight yet elastic fit.

-Italian precision meets British influence** The brand is named after an English customize, a tip of the hat, perhaps, to the way it mixes styles.
+Italian precision meets British influence** The brand is named after an English fit, a tip of the hat, perhaps, to the way it mixes styles.

-If you’re looking for one that’s both classic and progressive in style, Anderson’s is a guaranteed winner.
+If you’re looking for one that’s both timeless and progressive in style, Anderson’s is a guaranteed winner.

 4. Stefano Bemer – The Custom Belt Experience

-Known for its luxury handmade shoes, Stefano Bemer also makes some of Italy’s best custom-crafted leather belts.
-Established in Florence, the brand adopts a rigid artisanal process, guaranteeing that each belt is made as carefully as a customized for suit.
+Known for its luxury handmade shoes, Stefano Bemer also makes some of Italy’s best bespoke leather belts.
+Established in Florence, the brand adopts a rigid artisanal process, guaranteeing that each belt is made as carefully as a tailored suit.

 Why Stefano Bemer Belts Are Special: